 TO GET PERMISSION FROM GOVERNMENT AUTHORITIES : In many of the states before digging a borewell, permission is required from the local Municipal or Water Supply or other Government authorities.
 If such is the case, then getting permission before finalizing a contractor for digging is vital.

 CONSTRUCTING a TEMPORARY SHED for Watchman/Material Storage on Site..?

-Before the actual construction starts and just after the digging of the bore well, the Next step is to Build a Temporary structures for Storing construction materials and a space for a watchman to stay to look after or secure the building materials.
+Before the actual construction starts and just after the digging of the bore well, the Next step is to Build an Temporary structures for Storing construction materials and a space for a watchman to stay to look after or secure the building materials.

 A shed is imperative for storing many types of building or construction material such as Cement bags, Construction steel, Jelly aggregates, Sand, Bath-ware fittings, Flooring, Plumbing materials etc keeping under a secured roof.
-A Watchman who will stay on the site 24×7 to take care and secure the construction materials which gives a sense of security to the site and prevents un wanted thefts.
+A Watchman who will stay on the site 24×7 to take care and secure the construction materials which gives a sense of security to the site and prevents un-wanted thefts.

 BEST LOCATION to Build a Temporary Shed..!

 ADJACENT EMPTY SITE : The ideal place for setting up a temporary shed is always in an empty adjacent site.
-To achieve this, one should get the permission from the neighboring Site owners in advance.
+To achieve this, one should get the permission from the neighbouring Site owners in advance.
 If in case, permission is refused or if there is no empty adjacent site, then one has to think of other alternatives.

 CORNER OF A BIG SITE : If the site is a big one, Then one can also think about erecting a Temporary shed at the corner location of the plot.
 So it doesn’t disturb any construction activity like foundation, plinth work etc.